Study just in time. Development of curricular study elements that are flexible in terms of time and space

 At a glance

-For: Prospective students, students, teachers, student advisors
+For: Prospective students, current students, lecturers, student advisors

 Location: University of Kassel